Alexander Joseph Brunett: Priesthood

-Brunett was ordained to the priesthood for the Archdiocese of Detroit by Archbishop Luigi Traglia on July 13, 1958.
+Brunett was ordained to the priesthood at the Basilica of Santi Bonifacio ed Alessio in Rome for the Archdiocese of Detroit by Archbishop Luigi Traglia on July 13, 1958.
 While in Rome, he was among those selected as an honor guard for the body of Pope Pius XII after his death later that same year.

-Upon his return to Michigan, Brunett served as an associate pastor at St. Rose of Lima Parish in Detroit (1959–1961) and at St. Alphonsus Parish in Dearborn (1961–1962).
+Upon his return to Michigan, the archdiocese assigned Brunett as an associate pastor at St. Rose of Lima Parish in Detroit (1959–1961) and then at St. Alphonsus Parish in Dearborn, Michigan (1961–1962).
 Brunett, while serving at St. Rose, was instructed by Archbishop John Dearden to enroll at the University of Detroit; he later received a Master of Education degree with a thesis on his experience at St. Rose entitled, "A Catholic School in a Changing Neighborhood".

 From 1962 to 1964, Brunett served as a chaplain at the University of Michigan in Ann Arbor.
 He also became a chaplain at Eastern Michigan University in Ypsilanti, Michigan in 1968.
 Brunett earned a doctorate in theology from Marquette University in Milwaukee, Wisconsin.
-He did further post-graduate studies at the Tantur Ecumenical Institute for Theological Studies in Jerusalem, the Catholic Institute in Paris, and the Goethe Institute in Germany.
+He did further post-graduate studies at the Tantur Ecumenical Institute for Theological Studies in Jerusalem, the Catholic Institute in Paris, France and the Goethe Institute in Munich, West Germany.

 In 1969, Brunett started teaching sacramental theology and served as dean of St. John Provincial Seminary in Plymouth, Michigan.
 In 1973, he was named both director of the Division of Ecumenical and Interreligious Affairs for the archdiocese and pastor of St. Aidan Parish in Livonia, Michigan.
 During this time, he served as president of the National Association of Diocesan Ecumenical Officers (1974–1981) as well.
 Brunett co-founded and served as president of the Ecumenical Institute for Jewish-Christian Studies.

-He was also honored by the American Jewish Committee and received the Leo Franklin Award in Human Relations from the Temple Beth El in Detroit in 1989 in "recognition of his efforts to combat anti-Semitism and to create a climate of mutual respect in Catholic-Jewish relations."Brunett was raised to the rank of Monsignor in 1990, and became pastor of the National Shrine of the Little Flower in Royal Oak in 1991.
+Brunett was also honored by the American Jewish Committee and received the Leo Franklin Award in Human Relations from the Temple Beth El in Detroit in 1989 in "recognition of his efforts to combat anti-Semitism and to create a climate of mutual respect in Catholic-Jewish relations."
+The Vatican raised Brunett to the rank of Monsignor in 1990, and the archdiocese named him as pastor of the National Shrine of the Little Flower in Royal Oak, Michigan, in 1991.

 Bishop of Helena

-On April 19, 1994, Brunett was appointed the eighth bishop of the Diocese of Helene by Pope John Paul II.
-He received his episcopal consecration on July 6 1993 from Archbishop William Levada, with Archbishops Elden Curtiss and Adam Maida serving as co-consecrators, in the Cathedral of Saint Helena.
+On April 19, 1994, Brunett was appointed the eighth bishop of Helene by John Paul II.
+He received his episcopal consecration on July 6, 1993 from Archbishop William Levada, with Archbishops Elden Curtiss and Adam Maida serving as co-consecrators, in the Cathedral of Saint Helena in Helena, Montana.

 Shortly after his arrival in Helena, Brunett began a series of tours of the diocese, attending welcoming ceremonies and visiting parishes.
-He regularly visited local Indian reservations, and was initiated into the Blackfeet tribe, receiving the name, "Holy Eagle Feather".
+He regularly visited local Indian reservations, and was initiated into the Blackfeet Nation, receiving the name, "Holy Eagle Feather".
 He was elected chair of the United States Conference of Catholic Bishops' Committee on Ecumenical and Interreligious Affairs in 1996.